Components of an Elder Law Estate Plan

 9. Instructions for Transferring Assets to Your Trust

 Although this is explained in person at the time the trust is executed, a written set of instructions will accompany the documents as well.
-Many law firms will undertake this exercise on your behalf, for an additional fee.
+Many law firms will undertake to assist you in this process.
 However, most clients are able to do this for themselves.

 10. Monitoring and Maintaining the Plan